-"I was diagnosed with ovarian cancer aged 42 but I didn’t have the normal symptoms.
-What kept me going back to my GP was a persistent cough.
+Amanda was diagnosed with ovarian cancer aged 42 but didn’t have the normal symptoms.
+It was a persistent cough that kept taking her back to her GP.

 I was very tired but I’m always tired when I’m hot.
 My bowels were a bit funny but I’d just started a diet so I thought maybe I wasn’t getting enough fibre.